 We believe in communication with people, in human – centered design and C4D strategies.

-We are an Indian-German team of professionals from different backgrounds and are working together in Transcultural Design Consultancy International.
+We are a German-African-Indian team of professionals from different backgrounds and are working together in Transcultural Design Consultancy International.
 Since each team member holds a different role, our team has diverse and complementary perspectives.

 We, as transcultural designers, activists and writers, photographers, video makers and economists are aware that it is not only the tools themselves that create good communication, but rather a rich and theoretically informed understanding of the political, social and cultural contexts in which media and communications interventions occur.
 Human-centred design is at the heart of our work, as a problem-solving process that begins with understanding the human factors and context surrounding a challenge.
 Most of all it is sharing ideas and knowledge with participants and gaining an understanding of the needs and behaviours of the participants which guide us how to design the right tools.
 C4D, Communication for Development, lies at the heart of sustainable development.
 It is part science, part craft and design, its multidisciplinary nature draws on aspects of anthropology, sociology, psychology and the behavioural sciences.
 Its implementation depends on strategy, creativity, innovation and an understanding of communication design and its tools, which evolve around the perceptions, attitudes and behaviours of the user.